Florida judge steps down from George Zimmerman trial

 | ORLANDO, Florida

-ORLANDO, Florida A Florida judge removed herself as expected on Wednesday from presiding over the second-degree murder trial of George Zimmerman, the neighborhood watch volunteer who shot and killed unarmed 17-year-old Trayvon Martin.
+ORLANDO, Florida A Florida judge removed herself as expected on Wednesday from presiding over the second-degree murder trial of George Zimmerman, the neighbourhood watch volunteer who shot and killed unarmed 17-year-old Trayvon Martin.

 Circuit Judge Kenneth Lester Jr. will take over the racially charged case, which captured national attention and prompted demonstrations across the United States when Zimmerman remained free and without charge for more than six weeks.